-In the "Explanatory Notes Art 17 Reporting" (pp. 52) is stated that: "Future prospects indicate the direction of expected change in conservation status in the near future, based on a consideration of the current status, reported pressures and threats, and measures being taken for each of the other three parameters (Range, Area, and Structure and functions)".
+In the "Explanatory Notes Art 17 Reporting" (pp. 52) is stated that: "Future prospects indicate the direction of expected change in conservation status in the near future, based on a consideration of the current status, reported pressures and threats, and measures being taken for each of the other three parameters (Range, Area, and Structure and functions for habitats; Range, Population and Habitat for species)".

 Which 'current status' should be considered for the evaluation of the future prospects, the conservation status of the species/habitat being evaluated for the 2019-2024 period, or the conservation status already assessed in the previous period (2013-2018)?